 “While that is a real hardship for them, it’s important to keep perspective on the suffering that exists in our world all the time.
 We’ve been reminding them of the contributions of people who were stuck inside during troubled times – Shakespeare wrote Macbeth and King Lear, and Newton invented calculus during the plague.
 Anne Frank gave us her masterpiece diary while hiding from Nazis, and St. Paul converted thousands while on house arrest in Rome for two years.
 While this is a new and sometimes difficult way to go to school, it is still an opportunity to learn of which we must all take advantage,” he said.

 As of now, at-home learning will continue on regularly scheduled school days through Monday, April 13.
+[Edit 4/1: At-home learning extended to May 4.]
 The decision to return to schools will be reevaluated in consultation with state and local health officials.

 Jake Rodgers, principal of Sacred Heart Cathedral School, noted that this will be a memorable time for the students.